mjhm/lodash-match-pattern/README.md

 ## Transforms

 Transforms modify the test data in some way before applying a match pattern.
 Transforms can be applied at any level of the match object and they may be composed.
+Use transforms sparingly since they tend to make the patterns less readable, and they could be a code smell of excessively complex tests.
+In many cases separate tests or custom matcher will be clearer.

 #### Apply Transform Example

 As a simple motivation consider matching a compound object such at the joeUser's friends list.
 We may not be able to guarantee order of items returned in the list, and probably don't care anyway.
 So explicitly matching the friends in a specific order will probably be an unreliable test.
 (The above "===" array set specifier only applies to arrays of primitives.)
-To fix this `<-.sortBy` transform can be applied to force the test data into a specific order that can be reliably tested.
+To fix this a `<-.sortBy` transform can be applied to force the test data into a specific order that can be reliably tested.

 <table><tr>
 <th>JavaScript Objects (mocha)</th><th>Pattern Notation (cucumber)</th>